bredelings/BAli-Phy/TODO/UseHaskellTypes.md

 Do not replace `models/typecheck.cc` or `models/unification.*` until inferred binding signatures are proven useful.

+## Current Status

+Initial infrastructure is in place:

+- Binding JSON signature modes are validated before type conversion.
+- Mixed signatures are rejected, and inferred-mode JSON is recognized but still rejected before normal rule conversion.
+- Haskell binding import contexts are compiled as synthetic import-only modules:
+  `module_loader -> synthetic import modules -> one Program -> CompiledModule contexts`.
+- Rule-template lowering is shared with code generation and records referenced `@arg` names.
+- A semantic value-signature lookup API returns compiled `Type`, `TypeVar`, and constraint data.
+- Focused tests check name-resolution parity for representative template heads.
+- Test-only rule-call inference can infer simple call templates by using the compiled import context and lower-level Haskell declaration inference.

+Inferred bindings are not usable in normal model typechecking yet.
+That still requires the Haskell `Type` to `CM::Type` bridge, annotation comparison/audit mode, and optional annotation support.

 ## Signature Modes

 Every binding JSON file has exactly one signature mode: